Search Results for: Oregon

 The central coast from Lincoln City to Newport, a distance of less than 25 miles, will keep you as busy as you want to be for days.

 Lincoln City claims it has the shortest river in the world within its boundaries.
-That would be the D River, just 120 feet long, as it journeys from Devil’s Lake to the Pacific Ocean.
-It’s not a very deep river and by the time it reaches the ocean, river water barely covers your feet.… Read more
+That would be the D River, just 120 feet long, as it journeys from Devil’s Lake to the Pacific Ocean.… Read more

 Tuesday, August 30, 2011